fingerskier/manthra/README.md

   Stephen Covey

-What you are shouting so loudly in my ears
+What you are shouts so loudly in my ears
 I cannot hear what you say.
   Emerson